About the Exhibition

 As images of the post-industrial world transform into the bytes and pixels of the digital age, the sublime is becoming the supernatural.
 Landscape, once the realm of the bucolic and pastoral, now appears alluring and alarming, fantastical, threatening, and threatened, reflecting the earth’s evolution toward an Anthropocene: a planet whose contours and contents will be defined by human activity.
 This new world may contain hybrid territories, home to hybrid creatures who are the offspring of scientific speculation and artistic fantasy.
 While hybrids have been a staple of the collective cultural imagination for centuries, images of genetic recombinants populate in particular the art of the turn of 20th century, as do they now.
 During such periods of significant concurrent economic, technological, and socio-political change, hybrids proliferate, embodying fear and desire, the known and the unknown.
 They and the territories they may inhabit belong to the uncanny, a place eerily alien and familiar at once.
 In these still and moving images of land and cityscapes, and in the taxidermy and fabricated figures of The SuperNatural, nature meets technoculture, and the new natural is both organic and artificial.
 Invoking past and future in a critique of the present, these paintings, photographs, sculptures, videos, and installations document observed, current realities while referencing the aesthetic traditions of the 19th and 20th centuries.
 Influenced by Romanticism and Surrealism, science and commerce, these visions narrate how the dreams and detritus of the industrial era generated the promise and peril of the digital age, and explore the potential for adaptation to the visceral and virtual realities of the future.

 “We pack a lot of fear into the landscape right now,” observes Chris Doyle, who moves between analog and digital practices, using both watercolor and software-based animation to explore the evolution of nature and artifice.
 The collapsing buildings and crumbling infrastructure depicted in Doyle’s Apocalypse Management (telling about being one being living) exemplify the aftermath of massive destruction akin to the natural and human-induced disasters both witnessed and anticipated today.
 “The particular cause of the devastation is unclear,” explains the artist, “but whether natural disaster, act of war, or environmental nightmare, the scenario of wreckage portends a state of emergency for which we are reminded to be ready.
 The figures in the animation are each lost in the moment when disaster ends and the processes of grieving and rebuilding begin.”
-While the cyclical narrative of Waste_Generation suggests the potential for nature to reemerge after the death of industrial manufacture, Doyle’s nostalgia for the once factory-filled 20th-century American landscape is projected in his animated vision of our journey into the digital era.

-Afonso constructs his landscapes as enigmatic fields of mystery: while titles may denote a geographic source, the images seem suspended in time, severed from the realism of specific time and place.
+Increasingly shaped and perceived through digital code, “the encrypted landscape,” Doyle observes, “is a place that contains multiple realities.”
+Albano Afonso constructs his enchanted land and light-scapes as enigmatic fields of mystery, the hybrid realm of the daydream: while titles may denote a geographic source, the images seem suspended in time, severed from the realism of specific time and place.
 The perforated surfaces seen in his series Paradises are overlaid on aluminum, creating reflective portals of light that transport the viewer deeper into a layered, shimmering artifice.
 The mirrors situate the viewer within the image, while simultaneously enacting a profound displacement—creating a supernatural space akin to what philosopher Michel Foucault calls a heterotopia: “I see myself there where I am not, in an unreal, virtual space… I am over there, there where I am not, a sort of shadow that gives visibility to myself.”

 A range of emotions—desire, sadness, awe, and more—animates Dorfman’s Transmutation 2 (Gold Dome), a landscape that is at once real and unreal, created from hundreds of images from the artist’s travels in Albania, digitally stitched together to create an illusion of a unified scene.
 It was the artist’s fraught familial history with the region that drew her to seek both physical and spiritual connection with nature.
 “The explosion of Gold Dome references a family connection to Orthodox Christianity, once splintered, ultimately resurrected,” the artist explains.
 “As I traversed the region with my camera I was seeking both a spiritual connection and physical evidence of its savage past.”

-The parallel evolution of economic and ecological conditions in the post-industrial age is the subject of Chris Doyle’s Waste_Generation.
-In Waste_Generation, the second in Doyle’s series of digital animations inspired by 19th-century painter Thomas Cole’s allegorical Course of Empire, vividly rendered trash heaps and dying factories spewing smoke and dollar bills lay bare the legacy of commercial manufacturing, while scrolls of leaves and rapidly sprouting flora and fauna herald nature’s resurgence.
+The parallel evolution of economic and ecological conditions in the post-industrial age is the subject of Chris Doyle’s Waste_Generation, the second in Doyle’s series of digital animations inspired by 19th-century painter Thomas Cole’s allegorical Course of Empire.
+Vividly rendered trash heaps and dying factories spewing smoke and dollar bills lay bare the legacy of commercial manufacturing, while scrolls of leaves and rapidly sprouting flora and fauna herald nature’s resurgence.
 “The landscape is completely stylized through design,” says the artist, “specifically the influence of William Morris and the presentation of the acanthus, the plant on the dollar bill.
 I am interested not just in natural elements, but the way we interpret them through design and the way we control the natural world through designing it into submission.”
 The lifecycle of paper currency playing on the screen mirrors the artist’s “nostalgia for the moment when our industrialized culture [gave] way to information technology,” and yet Doyle’s digital course of empire is cyclical, not linear, and generative, rather than apocalyptic.

 The dizzying spectacle of Rob Carter’s Metropolis animates another endless loop of creation and destruction: the evolution of the contemporary urban landscape.
 Carter’s video charts the growth of a composite contemporary city from bucolic farmland to a sprawling tangle of buildings and highways that rapidly disappear and are replaced, their waste generating new cities, over and over, until the built world is buried once more under an uninhabited landscape.
 Ecological regeneration is the subject of Deborah Mitchell’s photographic series, Wild Observations, which document the evolution of natural spaces and species in Florida and North Carolina, offering visual reminders that reversing environmental damage is possible.
 Mitchell explains: “Sea Level Rise, 7000, BC refers to the estimated date of the archeological site seen in the photograph, and that humans residing there had to move due to changing climate/rising seas.
 This Paleo-era cave site…may provide clues to the resilience of past civilizations and how they survived climate-related changes…Learning from the past (in this case via the science of archeology), often provides insights to successful solutions utilized in past civilizations.”

 Today technology is increasingly integrated into the environment; computer-generated materials and algorithms are reshaping and redefining “the natural” world.
 Quayola’s videos, Jardins d’Été and Pleasant Places, are inspired by the European landscapes once inhabited and painted by Vincent van Gogh and Claude Monet.
 Using high resolution 3D scanners to capture the countryside of France, Quayola uses custom software and algorithms to reduce the resulting 3D renderings to 2D colors that move and sway, blur and blend, marking an investigation into the ways that nature was observed, studied, and arranged by artists in the 19th century and the ways in which technology today “sees” landscape.
 Remains #C-003 and Pleasant Places #S006.004 are digitally-derived images made of hundreds of millions of points whose simulation of the landscape presents an aesthetic somewhere between nature and machine.
-Quayola explains, “looking at the historic tradition of landscape painting, I am intrigued by how Nature as a subject becomes a point of departure to generate new aesthetics and new ways of seeing…I am therefore interested in Nature in a somehow primordial state, untouched, which I observe through highly technological apparatuses…The result in my works are hybrid visions, however not focusing on new ideas of ‘hybrid-nature’, but on entirely new ways of perceiving something primordial and absolute.”
+Quayola explains, “looking at the historic tradition of landscape painting, I am intrigued by how Nature as a subject becomes a point of departure to generate new aesthetics and new ways of seeing…”

+Using technology to connect inner psychological landscapes with exterior eco-systems, the time-based works of Jakob Kudsk Steensen offer an immersive engagement with how we shape and share time and space on planets we both occupy and imagine.
 “We were many things but we never mutually exclusive,” whispers the narrator of Aquaphobia, which animates a deeply uncanny journey inspired, says Steensen, “by psychological studies of the treatment of aquaphobia—fear of water—as an entry point to transform perceptions of our relationship to future water levels and climates.
 You follow a water microbe guiding you through five stages of a breakup story, mixed with references to five steps patients treated for fear of water go through….While travelling through the landscape, an alien morphing aquatic entity follows you around and emits scuba diving sounds and recites a poem, which tells a breakup story between the landscape and its virtual visitor.
 Ultimately, Aquaphobia mixes past and future geological periods, and the work personifies a landscape through a break-up story.”
 Steensen’s visceral visions propose a truly personal relationship between humanity and nature, one in which earth’s resources are endowed with emotion, thought, and agency.
 The protagonist of Aquaphobia urges us to embrace the interconnection of all life forms, suggesting that a transcendence is possible: “Through the rhythm of my waves, we can learn to move in tandem.
 Together.
 Apart.
 Close your eyes and feel the mass of my droplets slide across body hair, over eyelids.
 Learn to swim.”

-– Alice Gray Stites, Museum Director, Chief Curator
+———Alice Gray Stites, Museum Director, Chief Curator

 Barro, David.
 “Albano Afonso, Fissures in Perception,” catalog essay, Albano Afonso, Sao Paulo, Brazil: CasaTriângulo, 2011.